About the Author

 I’ve been an amateur astronomer since as early an age as I can remember.
 I’ve been a member of Cleveland and Darlington Astronomical Society since 1981, and served on its committee since 1989.
 I’ve organised five major astronomical conventions, and frequently give talks to astronomical societies around the UK.
 I’m very proud to be a Fellow of the Royal Astronomical Society, having been elected to that honour in 1993.

 My other hobbies and interests are too numerous to mention here.
 I’m well-travelled, having visited over 40 countries on six continents.
-My travels include five expeditions to observe total solar eclipses – three of them successful, in Bulgaria, Turkey and Australia – and one to observe the 2004 transit of Venus.
+My travels include six expeditions to observe total solar eclipses – four of them successful, in Bulgaria, Turkey, Australia and the USA – and one to observe the 2004 transit of Venus.
 In 2012, however, I set an unenviable record among British astronomers, for the greatest distance travelled – about 6000 miles – to not see the transit of Venus!
 I was caught in a typhoon in Thailand; I saw precisely nothing, and got very wet!

 Here’s me in a suitably “astronomy-related” setting – on the rim of the famous Meteor Crater in Arizona.